desmos-labs/desmos/docs/developers/msgs/delete-profile.md

 # `MsgDeleteProfile`
-This message allows you to delete the a previously created profile.
+This message allows you to delete a previously created profile.

 ## Structure
 ````json